hydra3333/vpy_slideshow/README.md

 with background audio from a nominated folder of audio files, with video audio overlyed on the background audio.

+This is a hack-up of good stuff provided earlier by \_AI\_ in thread
+https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio
 \_AI\_ has much better and elegant code which works with audio ... consider looking for that on GITHUB.
 ___
-### Under Development, it works
-It's a hack-up of good stuff provided earlier by \_AI\_ in thread
-https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio
-___

-### Portabe Installation (x64 only)
+### Portabe "Installation" (x64 only)

 It's portable.
-Stuff all goes into one folder tree which you create first.
+Stuff all goes into the folder tree which you create first.
 To uninstall later, just delete the folder.

-Portable Python3 and Portable Vapoursynth (matching versions) and FFmpeg and MediaInfo etc need to be downloaded into the folder tree and a bunch of dependencies "portable installled" into there as well.
+Portable Python3 and Portable Vapoursynth (matching versions) and FFmpeg and MediaInfo etc need to be downloaded into the folder tree and a bunch of dependencies "portable installed" into there as well.

 #### 1. Create a fresh new directory

-Create a NEW EMPTY directory somewhere with a LOT of free disk space.
+Create a new EMPTY directory somewhere on a disk which has a LOT of free disk space.
 Try not to use `C:`.
-Say, 5Gb free disk space per 100 incoming images/videos, which will be used for temporary working files.
+I will need, say, 5Gb free disk space per 100 pics/videos, which will be used for temporary working files.
 Later, once installed and configured, you may choose to re-configure to use a temporary folder on another disk.

 **For the purpose of examples below, let's assume you created a new folder called `D:\QN_Auto_Slideshow_Creator_for_Windows`**

-#### 2. Retrieve a fresh copy of the portable stuff
+#### 2. Download a fresh copy of the portable stuff

+#### 2.0 A note about security
 Many people are wary of downloading exe files etc.   So am I.
 If you are as well, look in the file `Setup.bat` to see what needs downloading and unzipping and placed where;
 and what `portable pip` and `vsrepo` commands you could do yourself in a dos window when cd'd into the right directories.